 Once your application is reviewed, someone from the Office of Civil Rights will contact you.

-During the winter layoff season, we send out newsletters about upcoming training opportunities.
-Click here for the most recent issue.
+During the winter layoff season, we send out newsletters about upcoming training opportunities here is a link to our most recent: January 2023 Newsletter.

 Industry related training can be found at: